Youth Employment Scheme

 Will I get paid?

-You will continue to receive your full entitlement to benefit during your placement.
-You may also be entitled to assistance with the travel costs you incur going to and from your placement.
-If eligible you may also get help with childcare costs
+During your placement you will receive a Training Allowance equivalent to your benefit entitlement plus a premium of £15.38 a week.
+You may also be entitled to assistance with travel costs in excess of £4 per week that you incur going to and from your placement.
+If eligible you may also get help with childcare costs.

 Whilst work experience will not be long enough to train you how to do a specific job it will provide the basis for an employer to see what employability skills you have.
-Employers highly value these skills as they are used in a range of workplace settings.
+Employers highly value these skills as they can be used in a range of workplace settings.

-The Skills Development programme is a work placement that lasts between six and nine months, combined with skills training, in sectors where there is potential for future jobs growth.
-These sectors include:
+The Skills Development programme is a work placement that lasts up to 26 weeks, combined with skills training,primarily in sectors where there is potential for future jobs growth.

 The emphasis is on upskilling participants and you will be given the opportunity to achieve additional qualifications or build on existing ones.
-You will be expected to take part in approximately 150 hours of training relevant to the occupation you are involved in.
+You will be expected to take part in training relevant to the occupation you are involved in.

 Will I get paid?

-You will receive a Training Allowance equivalent to your benefit entitlement plus a £45 a week premium.
-In addition, travel costs over £4 per week will be reimbursed.
+You will receive a Training Allowance equivalent to your benefit entitlement plus a premium of £45 per week.
+In addition, travel costs in excess of £4 per week will be reimbursed.

 Enhanced Employer Subsidy

-If you have the opportunity of a full time job in any of the jobs growth sectors (as outlined under "Skills Development Programme") your employer will be entitled to an enhanced subsidy of £5,000 during your first year of employment providing they offer relevant skills training.
+An employer who can offer you a full time job may be entitled to an enhanced subsidy of up to £5,750 during your first year of employment providing they offer relevant skills training.

 The types of opportunities on offer

 Businesses of all sizes can offer work experience placements, skills development opportunities and vacancies.
-They will be advertised on the JobCentre Online website and at your local Jobs and Benefits office or JobCentre.
+Skills Development opportunities and Enhanced Employer vacancies will be advertised on the Jobcentreonline website and at your local Jobs and Benefits office or JobCentre.
+Staff in these offices can offer advice on the availability of work experience placements.

 How to get on the Youth Employment Scheme